wp-plugins/buddypress-profile-tabs/readme.txt

 Tags: BuddyPress, jQuery, jQueryUI, Profile, Tabs Requires at least: 3.4.2
 Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 BuddyPress Profile Tabs is a plugin that uses the Profile Groups provided in the BuddyPress options to make nice looking tabs using the jQuery UI.

 == Description ==

 There is an admin section Options -> BP Profile Tabs where you can change the jQuery UI Theme, the default is cupertino.

-Any of the themes available at http://jqueryui.com/themeroller/ can be used for the tabs, it loads the latest Google hosted jQuery UI theme.
+Any of the themes available at http://jqueryui.com/themeroller/ can be used for the tabs, it loads either Google or Microsoft hosted jQuery UI theme CSS.

 == Installation ==